Crowns and Bridges San Francisco

 This patient had a porcelain crown that contained a metal core.
 Note the dark margin and the "bleeding" grey of the metal into the gums.

 After placement of an all-porcelain crown, the margins appeared clean.
 The gums look healthy and pink.
-Dr. Rabanus did this treatment in 1994.
+Dr. Rabanus did this treatment at the beginning of his career as a cosmetic dentist.

 The central photograph shows a porcelain restoration that becomes completely invisible once it is bonded to the tooth.
 If you want to know more about the material, please go to the Empress page.